A’s make it 15 straight over Tigers with 4-1 victory

+DETROIT (AP) — Once he made it through the first inning, it was smooth sailing for Daniel Mengden.

-DETROIT (AP) — Daniel Mengden pitched seven impressive innings and Nick Hundley and Chad Pinder homered to lift the Oakland Athletics to their 15th straight win over Detroit, 4-1 on Saturday.
+Mengden pitched seven impressive innings and Nick Hundley and Chad Pinder homered to lift the Oakland Athletics to their 15th straight win over Detroit, 4-1 on Saturday.
 If the A’s beat the Tigers on Sunday, they would tie a franchise record for their longest winning streak against one team.
 Oakland won 16 in a row over the New York Yankees from 1989-91.

 Mengden (1-1) allowed a run and three hits.
+He walked Nicholas Castellanos and Miguel Cabrera in the first but got out of that jam.
+Those were the only free passes he issued all day.

+“Those two walks I had — Miguel Cabrera and Castellanos are the two best hitters, so I was trying to make good pitches to them,” said Mengden, who struck out five.
+“Besides that, it was all about getting strike one, being the aggressor.”

-Lou Trivino worked the eighth inning, and Blake Treinen pitched the ninth for his seventh save in nine chances.
+Lou Trivino worked the eighth inning for Oakland, and Blake Treinen pitched the ninth for his seventh save in nine chances.

 Matthew Boyd (4-4) allowed four runs in 6 1/3 innings for the Tigers, who have dropped six straight.
 Boyd struck out eight.